API Documentation

 Return True if the archive is encrypted, or is going to create encrypted archive.
 Otherwise return False

-Extract all members from the archive to current working directory. path specifies a different directory to extract to.
+Extract all members from the archive to current working directory.

 Extract specified pathspec archived files to current working directory. ‘path’ specifies a different directory to extract to.